 The easiest way to do this is with a lead.
-Simply interact with the baby fox while holding said lead and walk a considerable distance away from the two parent foxes.
+Simply interact with the baby fox while holding the said lead and walk a considerable distance away from the two-parent foxes.

 Now, after being by your side for a while on the lead, the fox will eventually begin to trust you.
 You will know when this has happened as the fox will begin to attack mobs that attempt to cause harm towards you.

-After confirming your new companion likes you enough to fight for you, it can be considered fully tamed and its lead can thus be removed.
+After confirming your new companion likes you enough to fight for you, it can be considered fully tamed and its leaders can thus be removed.

 Foxes in Minecraft that are untamed will do their absolute best to avoid you, this is why it is critical in the breeding process to sneak up on said foxes by crouching/sneaking.

-After being tamed however, foxes act as a loyal friend in a similar fashion to a tamed wolf, as they will help you fight off hostile mobs and defend you until their last breath.
+After being tamed, however, foxes act as loyal friends in a similar fashion to a tamed wolf, as they will help you fight off hostile mobs and defend you until their last breath.
 Foxes can also be given swords to hold in their mouth in order to make their attacks significantly more powerful.
-To give your fox a sword, simply interact with it while holding said sword.
+To give your fox a sword, simply interact with it while holding the said sword.

 As mentioned several times, foxes require sweet berries in order to be bred.
 Which is a critical step in the process of taming a fox in the game.